savita-aher/DigitalFortuneCookie/REDME.md

 # Digital Fortune Cookie App :

 -Crack open a digital fortune cookie and get a random quote of wisdom!
--This simple web app lets you click a cookie, fetch a surprise quote from the  internet, and display it with a fun animation.
+-This simple web app lets you click a cookie, fetch a surprise quote from the  internet, and display it .

  # steps :
 - Click the "Crack Cookie" button
 - Added toggle dark mode for a different vib
-- The app fetches a random quote using Axios
+- The app fetches a random quote using fetch

 # Features :